207,600 km2 is the territory of the Republic of Belarus (84th largest country in the world and 13th in Europe).

 Belarus has managed to reduce infant mortality to 2.4 per mille (2019).
 It is one of the world’s lowest figures.
 The survival rate of babies with an extremely low body mass is on the rise.
 Belarusian medics nurse to health infants born as early as the 22nd week of pregnancy.
 Belarus is one of the countries with the lowest infant mortality and maternal mortality.

-About 1,603.1 million passengers are transported in Belarus per annum by all means of transportation (2020).
+More than 1,568 million passengers were transported in Belarus by all means of transportation (2022).

 Over 1,500km is the length of Belarusian motorways with higher than standard speed limits.